peterstangl/json-schemas/README.md

 Each polynomial coefficient is labelled by a *monomial key*, written as a stringified tuple of model parameters (e.g., Wilson coefficients) defined in the `metadata` field `parameters`.
 For example, the key `"('C1', 'C2')":` corresponds to the monomial $C_1 C_2$.
 While the model parameters can be complex numbers, the polynomial coefficients are defined for the real and imaginary parts of the model parameters (see below) and are therefore strictly real.
 The format and conventions for monomial keys are as follows:

-- Each key is a string representation of a Python-style tuple: a comma-separated list of strings enclosed in parentheses.
+- Each key is a string representation of a Python-style tuple: a comma-separated array of strings enclosed in parentheses.
 - The length of the tuple is determined by the polynomial order $k$, as defined by the  `metadata` field `polynomial_order` (default value: $k=2$, i.e. quadratic polynomial, if `polynomial_order` is omitted).
 The tuple length equals $k$, unless a real/imaginary tag is included (see below), in which case the length is $k+1$.
 - The first $k$ entries in the tuple are model parameter names, as defined in the `metadata` field `parameters`.
 These names must be sorted alphabetically to ensure unique monomial keys (assuming the same sorting rules as Python's `sort()` method which sorts alphabetically according to ASCII or UNICODE-value, where upper case comes before lower case, and shorter strings take precedence).
 Empty strings `''` are used to represent constant terms (equivalent to $1$) and to pad monomials of lower degree.
 For example, for a quadratic polynomial in real parameters (see below for how complex parameters are handled):
   - A constant $1$ is written as `"('','')"`,